cloudmesh/classes/docs/source/i524/2017/technologies.rst

 223. ZHT

-     According to :cite:`datasys`, “ZHT is a zero-hop distributed hash table.”
+     According to :cite:`datasys`, "ZHT is a zero-hop distributed hash table."
 Distributed hash tables effectively break a hash table up and assign different nodes responsibility for managing different pieces of the larger hash table. :cite:`wiley` To retrieve a value in a distributed hash table, one needs to find the node